JefroB/retropie-radio/README.md

 	setESSystem 'Radio' 'radio' '~/.mpd/OtherScripts' '.sh .SH' 'bash %ROM%' 'music' 'radio' }
 ```
+### Step 4

-4. You can now run the retropie-setup script and install retropie-radio from binary or source.
+You can now run the retropie-setup script and install retropie-radio from binary or source.
 (It’ll be listed under individual emulators towards the bottom of the list.)